 - To administer the Virginia Farm Link program

-FY 2014 State Matching Funds for Local Purchase of Development Rights Now Available!
+FY 2016 State Matching Funds for Local Purchase of Development Rights Programs - Application Round Now Open!
 Click here for more information.

 New Certified Farm Seeker Program Available.
 Click here for more information.

 Metro Business asked Matt Lohr, Virginia's agriculture commissioner, about why farmland preservation is a priority for the state.
 Click here to view the interview.